adambard/learnxinyminutes-docs/crystal.html.markdown

 # Functions (and all blocks) implicitly return the value of the last statement
 double(2) #=> 4

-# Parentheses are optional where the result is unambiguous
+# Parentheses are optional where the call is unambiguous
 double 3 #=> 6

 double double 3 #=> 12